vinivirtus/vSphereTanzu301_vt4163/content/en/docs/episode1/episode1Test.md

   c: vmotion is working
   d: basic networking between management network and workload networks is working so that you can ping between the networks
 ```

+##### This concludes the episode 1 test.
+Please use the navigation bar to proceed to the next page.